Sila-Money/sila-postman-signer/README.md

 # Signer Server
-VERY crude local proxy server to perform request signing with ECDSA and forward requests to desired host.
+Local proxy server served by Flask (https://flask.palletsprojects.com/en/1.1.x/) to perform request signing with ECDSA and forward requests to desired host.

-Designed as an API testing helper since most REST clients, like Postman, don't support signature authentication.
+Designed as an API testing helper since most REST clients, like Postman, don't support this signature authentication mechanism.
 Only designed for local use.

-## How to use me
+## Quickstart
 1. Clone me into a local directory.
-Change directory into my root (same directory as `manage.py` and `Makefile`).
+Change directory into my root (same directory as `Makefile`).
+2. From the terminal, run `make venv`.
+When dependencies are installed into a local environment, you will be prompted to enter the virtual environment.
+3. From the terminal, run `source env/bin/activate` to enter the virtual environment you have just created.
-2. From the terminal, run `make runserver`.
+4. From the terminal, run `make runserver`.
 By default, a local server will run on port 8181; you can specify a different port like `make runserver port=3001`.
-3. Use me with the REST client of your choice. `/forward` is the endpoint that forwards requests onward.
+5. Use me with the REST client of your choice. `/forward` is the endpoint that signs requests and forwards them onward sans the original Authorization header.
-4. If you want me to generate signature headers for you, set the Authorization header in requests to me like `Authorization: private-key; authsignature=[private key hex here]; usersignature=[private key hex here]`.
-To have me forward your request somewhere, set a header like `X-FORWARD-TO-URL: http://localhost:8000/0.2/check_handle`.
+6. If you want me to generate signature headers for you, set the Authorization header in requests to me like `Authorization: private-key; authsignature=[private key hex here]; usersignature=[private key hex here]`.
+To have me forward your request somewhere, set a header like `X-Forward-To-URL: http://sandbox.silamoney.com/0.2/check_handle`.
-5. If you have any trouble with me, fix it yourself and push it up to help others using me! ;)
+7. You can also set valid epoch timestamps and random UUID4 strings with the `X-Set-Epoch` and `X-Set-UUID`.
+You can specify which JSON key to set in the request like `X-Set-Epoch: header.created` or `X-Set-UUID: header.reference` (which set keys in a nested dictionary like: `{"header": {"created": [sets epoch int in seconds]}}` and `{"header": {"reference": [sets random UUID4 string]}}`).
+8. Open issues or contact support if you need more help.
+For security vulnerabilities, please email support@silamoney.com rather than opening a GitHub issue.